informatics-isi-edu/hatrac/REST-API.md

     - The _namespace path_ may not denote a namespace
     - The _object name_ may already be in use as a namespace, therefore preventing its use as an object.
+  - **412 Precondition Failed**: the object cannot be created or updated due to its current state on the server not meeting the requirements indicated by the `If-Match` and/or `If-None-Match` request headers.

 **Note**: There is ambiguity in the meaning of a URL when creating a new object or nested namespace because they have the same syntactic